bahadasx/newsname-match/README.md

 NewsName-Match
 ==============

-A tool for finding variations of names in news OCR'ed news articles
+A tool for finding variations of person names in OCR'ed news articles

 About
 -----